100mslive/100ms-docs/common/token.md

 Any client connecting calling 100ms' service needs to authenticate using an auth token.
 In production you would have your own servers generating the tokens (see more [here](/javascript/v2/foundation/security-and-tokens)).
 But for a quick start you can use one of the following methods:

-1. Get Room-Code from dashboard and use getAuthTokenByRoomCode API from the sdk to get an auth token
+1. Get Room-Code from dashboard and use getAuthTokenByRoomCode API from the SDK to get an auth token
 2. Get a temporary auth token from the dashboard, this token will expire in 24 hours and should not be hard-coded into a production app.

 -   To get room-code or temporary token click on "Join room" button.